 Tutorial

-Run one off tasks in Phoenix
+Run one-off tasks in Phoenix

 If you run a web application with users in production, you have surely had the need to run a task that changes the database for one or more users.
 This is something usually called one-off tasks.
 They are a type of background job or batch process that is designed to run only once, or a limited number of times, to accomplish a specific goal.

-You can either set them up to run when the application boots, schedule them in a queue or manually log into the server and run them.
+You can either set them up to run when the application boots, schedule them in a queue, or manually log into the server and run them.
 In this tutorial, I will show my preferred way of doing it with the help of Oban when the application deploys and boots.

 Why Oban?

-The reason I use Oban and not natively in Elixir is because I can easily setup the job to be unique, which is important if I have a multi-node environment so I can make sure the task is only run once.
+The reason I use Oban and not natively in Elixir is because I can easily set up the job to be unique, which is important if I have a multi-node environment so I can make sure the task is only run once.
 The other is that Oban has a (paid) web interface and I can see that the task has been executed.

 Generate the Task schema and migration